 Most computer systems use a deterministic algorithm to select pseudorandom numbers.
-Linear congruential method: Pick a seed r(1).
-Then,
+The most commonly used approach historically is known as the Linear Congruential Method (LCM).
+The LCM method is quite simple.
+We begin by picking a seed that we will call r(1).
+Then, we can compute successive terms as follows.

-$$r(i) = (r(i-1) \times b) \mod t$$ .
+$$r(i) = (r(i-1) \times b) \mod t$$